Pikuach nefesh: Who must help

 In a life-threatening situation, it is necessary, when possible, for the most qualified individuals available to provide all assistance necessary during every moment of the situation.
 However, when seconds count, there must be no delay in determining who is more qualified.

 If there is a choice between two Jews, and there is clearly plenty of time to decide, it is preferable that the more observant Jew break the halakha.
 That shows the importance of breaking halakha when a life is on the line and that less observant Jews are not permitted to serve the purpose of breaking halakha to avoid having more observant Jews do so.

-If there is a choice between a Jew and a gentile who are equally qualified, and the situation is not urgent, it is preferable for the gentile provide the assistance (with a notable exception of childbirth to provide more comfort).
+If there is a choice between a Jew and a gentile who are equally qualified, and the situation is not urgent, it is preferable for the gentile to provide the assistance (with a notable exception of childbirth to provide more comfort).